 I usually end my braids with a loop (a divided braid section), after which I divide the braid into several thinner loop braids (see the third video in my Bracelet with Chevrons tutorial).
 See this note for some other ideas.

 After the braid is done (and before opening it out, if it’s a flat braid) I squeeze the braid inward all up and down its length—the opposite of stretching it, almost as if I’m trying to shorten the braid—in order to relax and widen the braid.
-I do that squeezing inward as if to shorten for all braids, it makes them look better after being pulled lengthwise for the whole braiding process.
-Then, if it’s a flat braid, I open it out width-wise and tug the edges outward to spread it out flat and wide.
-I usually then wet or dampen the braid, gently stretch it flat again, and let it dry on a towel or hanging over my towel rod overnight.
+This relaxes the braid and makes it look better after being pulled lengthwise for the whole braiding process.
+If it’s a flat braid, I then open it out width-wise and tug the edges outward to spread it out flat and wide.
+To encourage the braid to lie completely flat, I often then wet or dampen it, gently stretch it flat again, and let it dry on a towel or hanging over my towel rod overnight.

-Apparently Japanese Kumihimo braiders steam their braids to finish them—holding them (carefully) over a kettle on the stove, for example.
-I usually just dunk them in warm slightly soapy water, or hold them under running water.
+Apparently Japanese Kumihimo braiders dampen their braids by steaming to finish them—holding them (carefully) over a kettle on the stove, for example.
+I usually just dunk and swish them in warm slightly soapy water, or hold them under running water.
 (If I am certain the color won’t bleed—whenever I use a new type of yarn I test it first by soaking a sample for a few hours in hot water and detergent in a clear or white container, to see if any color bleeds into the water.)

 9-loop video, part 1 of 2